mindhivenz/mock-aws/README.md

  pause on the method call then use a `Promise` as the return value and resolve it later.

-The methods will also validate the passed parameters against the 'schema' AWS has catching errors early.
+The methods will validate the passed parameters against the 'schema' AWS has catching errors early.

 ```js